neonbjb/tortoise-tts/README.md

 Optionally, pytorch can be installed in the base environment, so that other conda environments can use it too.
 To do this, simply send the `conda install pytorch...` line before activating the tortoise environment.

+> [!NOTE]
-> **Note:** When you want to use tortoise-tts, you will always have to ensure the `tortoise` conda environment is activated.
+> When you want to use tortoise-tts, you will always have to ensure the `tortoise` conda environment is activated.

 If you are on windows, you may also need to install pysoundfile: `conda install -c conda-forge pysoundfile`